adafruit/adafruit-beaglebone-io-python/README.rst

+**PLEASE NOTE:  This library may have breaking changes as development continues.
+Please read the changelog anytime you update the library!**

+**The PWM Duty Cycle range was reversed in 0.0.15 from 100(off)-0(on) to 0(off)-100(on).
+Please update your code accordingly.**

 **Adafruit's BeagleBone IO Python Library**

 This is a set of Python tools to allow GPIO, PWM, and ADC access on the BeagleBone using the Linux 3.8 Kernel and above (latest releases).